fegaeze/live_projects/README.md

 # live-projects
-A collection of all my live projects.
+Projects i've worked on over the course of my career